Wakoma/nimble/documentation/setup.md

 {{BOM}}

-## Mount the rack and access points{pagestep}
+## Mount the rack and access points {pagestep}

-* Take your wired Nimble rack and insert into your Peli Case.
+* Take your wired Nimble rack and insert it into your Peli Case.

 >!! **TODO**